initstring/lyricpass/README.md

 python lyricpass.py --lower "Stone Temple Pilots" stp.txt
 ```

-# Overview
-People are being encouraged to use longer passwords - specifically multiple words stringed together.
-An obvious choice is to use a song lyric from their favorite artist.
-This seems much more secure than a single word.

-The intent of this tool is a POC to prove that this type of password is also insecure, especially if you are able to
-find the target's favorite artist (easy enough to do with social media).

-This could be used with the password cracker of your choice for testing the security of your own system via brute force methods.
-It would also be interesting to run to see if it catches any passwords you yourself are currently using.

 # To Do
 This is just a very early POC.
 I still need to work on error checking.
 I also plan to do the following:
 - Provide function to further split lines including a comma (as this could be a logical break)
-- Fix for Python 3+ (right now tested good in Python 2.7)